Improved bounds for centered colorings: Introduction

 It turns out that the lower bounds~\ref{enu-outerplanar-low} and~\ref{enu-stackedtri-low} and the upper bounds ~\ref{enu-outerplanar-up} and~\ref{enu-stackedtri-up} of Theorem~\ref{thm:pb+p-bounds} are initial steps of a more general result stated in Theorem~\ref{thm:simpletree}.
-The statement of the theorem involves the notion of \emph{simple treewidth} which will be formally introduced in Subsection~\ref{subsec:simpletree-upper}, for the moment we just remark that graphs of simple treewidth at most 2 are outerplanar graphs and graphs of simple treewidth at most 3 are subgraphs of stacked triangulations.
+The statement of the theorem involves the notion of \emph{simple treewidth} which will be formally introduced in Subsection~\ref{subsec:simpletree-upper}, for the moment we just remark that graphs of simple treewidth at most 2 are outerplanar graphs and graphs of simple treewidth at most 3 are planar graphs of treewidth at most 3.